vimchub/vaccineimpact/_posts/2017-12-19-request-for-proposals-yellow-fever-rubella-Japanese-encephalitis-closing date January 30.md

 ---

-# Yellow fever, rubella, and Japanese encephalitis vaccine impact models
+# Vaccine impact models for yellow fever, rubella, and Japanese encephalitis

 ---